Tad Omalley December 2004 Case Study Help

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing schemes for old individuals and women.
+• Intro of appealing schemes for old people and females.

-• Intro of complimentary card of subscription to use package of special deal to its loyal clients.
+• Introduction of complimentary card of membership to offer bundle of special offer to its faithful consumers.

-Building of local center for training especially to train local personnel.
+Structure of local center for training particularly to train regional personnel.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|